mbonizzato/OptimizeNeurostim/README.md

 The dataset can be downloaded at :  [Link to data available upon publication]

 Please cite as:
-Bonizzato M., Massai E.*, Côté S.*, Quessy S., Martinez M., and Dancause N. 2021.
+Bonizzato M., Massai E.&, Côté S.&, Quessy S., Martinez M., and Dancause N. 2021.
 “OptimizeNeurostim” OSF. osf.io/54vhx.
-*, these authors equally contributed to the dataset.
+&, these authors equally contributed to the dataset.